kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 54: January 15, 2020

+**Today's Progress**: Worked on Green Cahak Submit project.
+It's gonna be very inspired by an assignment I did last semester.
+I planned out the main parts and now I have create them all.

+**Thoughts**: I will start the React course but first I need to work on a personal project.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/green-check-submit/commit/0d8f6ed58220baeecfc79afe91d3781eba70d2b9)

+---

 ### Day 53: January 14, 2020

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Finished the Production and Deployment section. and I came back to the Redux section.